 The land border of Turkey is 1,632 miles in length.
-Turkey shares its land border with eight countries: Iraq, Bulgaria, Georgia, Iraq, Greece, Armenia, Azerbaijan, and Syria.
+Turkey shares its land border with eight countries: Iraq, Bulgaria, Georgia, Iran, Greece, Armenia, Azerbaijan, and Syria.
 The Turkey-Syria border is the longest, stretching a total of 511 miles, while the Turkey-Azerbaijan border is the shortest, at 6 miles in length.
 The country’s border was established after the collapse of the Ottoman Empire, in the aftermath of the First World War, which also resulted in the establishment of some of Turkey’s bordering countries.

 The border with Greece is located in the westernmost part of Turkey.
 The European country shares a 128-mile border with Turkey.
 The Turkey-Greece boundary was established in the Treaty of Lausanne.
 Signed in 1923, the treaty came in the backdrop of the Turkish Independence War and aimed at seeking a diplomatic solution to the conflict.
 The region in question was Thrace where Greek-speaking people inhabited alongside their Turkish counterparts.
 During its implementation, the Treaty of Lausanne saw the Greek-speaking Thracians being relocated to Greece, while Turkish-speaking Thracians were moved to Turkey.